Credit Transfer Agreements

 Completion of the Transfer Program/Acceptance to Berklee College of Music

-Upon completion of the specific transfer program, and following acceptance of your application to Berklee by the Admissions Office, you will be considered a "continuing student" by the college.
+Upon completion of the specific transfer program, and following acceptance of your application to Berklee by the Office of Admissions, you will be considered a "continuing student" by the college.
 This status provides you certain benefits, specifically with regards to registering for your classes at Berklee.

-We will offer you the opportunity to register in advance for classes for fall (September), spring (January), or summer (May) semesters.
+Berklee will offer you the opportunity to register in advance for classes for the fall (September), spring (January), or summer (May) semesters.
 Continuing students are required to participate in the registration process.
 This will help make your transition to Berklee much smoother.